Research

 Figure 6: Right-side view

-Figure 7: Extrapolation from Figure 6 with three times distance
+Figure 7: Image extrapolated to the right of Figure 6 by three times

 Related Paper